Register to get access to free programming courses with interactive exercises

 Setting up tables with SASS

-As with text, many of the standard table styles in Bootstrap can be changed with SASS.
-The settings are stored in the file \_variables.scss.
+As with text, we can change many standard table styles in Bootstrap with SASS.
+We store the settings in the file \_variables.scss.
 Here are just a few of them:

-• $table-cell-vertical-align — alignment of content within cells.
-The default value is top
+• $table-cell-vertical-align is an alignment of content within cells (the default value is top)

 • $table-th-font-weight — sets the font-weight value for <th>

-These, as well other settings, help you to flexibly adapt Bootstrap to the project without having to redefine styles using selectors.
+These settings help you flexibly adapt Bootstrap to the project without redefining styles using selectors.

 Table accessibility

-This section isn’t directly related to Bootstrap, but it’s useful to know about this technique if you want to adapt your site for the visually impaired.
+This section is not directly related to Bootstrap, but it is useful to know about this technique if you want to adapt your site for the visually impaired.
 The WCAG specification, which describes HTML capabilities for accessibility, mentions working with tables.

-There is a special attribute, scope, which allows you to directly associate table headers with rows.
-In the basic version of the attribute takes one of two values: col and row.
+A scope attribute allows you to associate table headers with rows.
+The basic version takes one of two values: col and row.
 The value col specifies the table headers, and row specifies the row header.

-Screen readers will then be able to explicitly link table headers and their value.
+Screen readers will then be able to link table headers and their values explicitly:

 <table class="table">